tigerpointe/Clues-Adventure/README.md

 [Download Clues Adventure](https://github.com/tigerpointe/Clues-Adventure) from GitHub.

+## Introduction

 Nothing makes me happier than to take a powerful administrative tool, like PowerShell, and completely misuse it for the purposes of entertainment.

-This PowerShell script demonstrates how to write an "old school" text adventure game.
+This PowerShell script demonstrates how to write an "old school" text adventure game, sometimes known as Interactive Fiction (IF).
 It is written much like the BASIC programs of the 1980s -- with no functions or variable scope.
 Everything is global for simplicity.

+## Setup

 To enable PowerShell scripts, you may need to update your execution policy.
 Find the PowerShell icon on your system, right-click and select the "Run as administrator" option.
 Then, type ...